 The person may be in denial and even react angrily to your attempts to help (they will.)
 Do not take it personally.
 Give them time and space to make an honest decision about how drinking alcohol is affecting their life and your life, and listen to them.

-If the alcoholic slams you negatively try to let it go in one ear and out the other.
+If your alcoholic friend or loved one slams you negatively, try to let it go in one ear and out the other.
 Realize this isn’t your friend talking, it’s the alcohol, or their severe DENIAL.

 If the person with a drinking problem yells at you or tries to put you down, consider the source.
-They think you are trying to prevent them from doing what they love, or that you are trying to control them and force them into doing things they don’t want to do (quitting alcohol.)
+They think you are trying to prevent them from doing what they love, or that you are trying to control them and force them into doing things they don’t want to do (quitting alcohol or substance abuse.)

 It’s best if you can have these talks when they’re sober, if that’s even an option.